Cost to Build

 It is important to consider that certain mandatory site infrastructure costs will be out of pocket expenses incurred before the work can begin on your site.
 Some of these essential costs to your four-bedroom home will include: obtaining a building permit and subsequent fees, the reporting from soil tests and the contouring of your land.
 Other costs to your new site will include a construction and warranty insurance from your builder and the erection of temporary fencing for your block just before the commencement of your build.

 Once your site has been flattened, levelled and stabilised, an AS2870-compliant slab will need to be poured as the foundations of your property begin to take shape.
-As a rule of thumb, concrete slabs will generally cost you between $70 and $120 per square metre (if we also include costs incurred from the materials used and the labour included).
 If your four bedroom home design requires a thicker slab or your site is in an area that is difficult to access, you’ll probably pay more towards the higher end of our “dollars per square metre” rule.

 One of the exciting aspects of building a home is choosing the floor coverings.
 There is such a huge range of floor covering materials on the market today to choose from, which vary in quality, durability and cost-effectiveness, including carpet, tiles, laminate, linoleum (lino), vinyl and polished concrete.
 Larger four-bedroom homes will have more floor space available, and therefore there will cost more to cover.